Cantate and Montgomery College Present

 Maestra Gau has appeared frequently in the D.C. area as an opera conductor.
 She has served as Artistic Director and Music Director/Conductor of the Other Opera Company in Bethesda, Md., which she co-founded in 1992.
 She has also served as music director for such Washington area companies as The Washington Savoyards, Victorian Lyric Opera Company, Annapolis Opera Musicales, the Eldbrook Opera Ensemble, and IN Series.
 Gau has served on the opera faculty at George Mason University, and worked as a vocal coach privately and in the Crittenden Opera Studio.
 She has toured with Odyssey Opera Theatre and the Baltimore Opera Company, performing educational outreach in schools throughout the state of Maryland.

 Gau is in demand as a conductor and string educator at youth orchestra festivals from coast to coast.
 She was Director of the National Philharmonic’s Summer String Institutes for nine years and continues to conduct the Junior Institute Orchestra.
-She is the former conductor of the Young Virtuosi Chamber Orchestra, an elite group of string players from the DC Youth Orchestra Program, as well as the Akron Youth Symphony, and has conducted youth orchestra festivals in Virginia, Ohio, Pennsylvania, and New York.
-Recently, Gau has been seen conducting Side-by-Side events with D.C.-area youth orchestras and the National Symphony Orchestra at the Kennedy Center, the SOGO Conservatory Orchestra (Olympia, Wash.), the Vermont All-State Orchestra Festival, and the Maryland Junior and Senior All-State Orchestras.
+She is the former conductor of the Young Virtuosi Chamber Orchestra, an elite group of string players from the DC Youth Orchestra Program, as well as the Akron Youth Symphony, and has conducted youth orchestra festivals in Virginia, Ohio, and New York.
+Recently, Gau has been seen conducting Side-by-Side events with D.C.-area youth orchestras and the National Symphony Orchestra at the Kennedy Center, the SOGO Conservatory Orchestra (Olympia, Wash.), the Vermont All-State Orchestra Festival, and the Maryland Senior All-State Orchestra.
+She returns in spring 2023 to conduct the Maryland Junior All-State Orchestra.
 Gau is a favored orchestral clinician in the region, and teaches conducting both privately and at workshops, most recently at the 2022 American String Teachers National Conference.

 Known for her ability to connect with audiences both on and off the stage, Ms. Gau is also a popular lecturer on music.
 As pre-concert lecturer at National Philharmonic performances, she tripled the size of the lecture audience in her first three years.
 She has served on the faculty of the Osher Lifelong Learning Institute of Johns Hopkins University, guest lectured for the Alexandria Symphony, and led classes for the Monday Morning Music Club in Alexandria.